echristina/NLP-Projects/Classification_of_Text_written_by_ESL_students/README.md

+# Classification of Texts written by ESL students from Asian countries

-# This work was done as a course group project in UBC MDS-CL COLX 521.
+This work was done as a course group project in UBC MDS-CL COLX 521.
 The members of this group are:

      Christina Park